Android has a similar feature called Android Live Notifications.

 These steps walk you through setting up Live Activities quickly.
-For more details and design customizations, see Apple’s Live Activities Developer docs.
+For more details and design customizations, see Apple’s Live Activities Developer docs.1.
+Add a Widget Extension

 In Xcode, go to File > New > Target… > Widget Extension.